CSM fashion communication students have their eyes on challenging the status quo | read | i-D

 Bailien

-"My project, YANKER, is a fashion magazine in the format of a graphic novel that satirises the process of making a fashion magazine.
-It's a bit about putting fantasy back into fashion, and it's a bit like South Park for fashion nerds.
+"My project, YANKER, is a fashion magazine in the format of a graphic novel that satirizes the process of making a fashion magazine.
+It's a bit about putting fantasy back into fashion and it's a bit like South Park for fashion nerds.
 It was a spontaneous decision to come to CSM.
-I'd just retired from being a professional ballet dancer, was totally lost and had to choose between neurosurgery at Columbia in NYC and Fashion Journalism at CSM in London.
+I'd just retired from being a professional ballet dancer, was totally lost, and had to choose between neurosurgery at Columbia in NYC and Fashion Journalism at CSM in London.

-After graduating I realised it doesn't matter if you are in the best university, are in the top of your class, if you get a first, or whether you have the best recommendations or the best portfolio, it won't guarantee you a job, because you can't stay here if you're poor and not born in the EU."
+After graduating, I realized it doesn't matter if you are in the best university, are in the top of your class, if you get a first, or whether you have the best recommendations or the best portfolio.
+It won't guarantee you a job, because you can't stay here if you're poor and not born in the EU."

 Georgia Yi Wan